circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 Commands can use other commands in the scope of execution.

-For instance, if a command is declared inside your Orb it can use other commands in that orb.
+For instance, if a command is declared inside your orb it can use other commands in that orb.
 It can also use commands defined in other orbs that you have imported (for example `some-orb/some-command`).

 ## Special Keys